aboutcircles/circles-token-offer/README.md

 ## Key Features

 - **Provider creation**
-  - `createAccountWeightProvider(admin, unbounded)` → deploys a new provider.
+- `createAccountWeightProvider(admin)` → deploys a new unbounded provider.
 - Emits `AccountWeightProviderCreated`.
 - Marks the provider in `createdAccountWeightProvider`.

 - **Offer creation**
 - `createERC20TokenOffer(...)` → deploys a new `ERC20TokenOffer`.
 - If `accountWeightProvider == address(0)`, the factory **auto-creates an unbounded provider** with `offerOwner` as admin.
 - Otherwise, the given provider must have been created by this factory.
 - Emits `ERC20TokenOfferCreated`.

 - **Cycle creation**
 - `createERC20TokenOfferCycle(...)` → deploys a new `ERC20TokenOfferCycle`.
 - The cycle itself creates its shared provider internally during construction.
 - Emits `ERC20TokenOfferCycleCreated`.
 - Marks the cycle in `createdCycle`.

 - **Transient flag**
 - `isCreatedByCycle` is a `transient` boolean that flips to `true` only during the constructor call of an `ERC20TokenOffer` if it was spawned by a cycle.
 - Offers can check this flag to know whether they were created directly by a cycle or standalone.
 - The flag resets immediately after deployment.

 ---

-## Errors

-- `ZeroAdmin()` → provider admin cannot be zero.
-- `UnknownProvider()` → provider not created by this factory.
-- `ZeroOfferToken()` → ERC-20 token address cannot be zero.
-- `ZeroPrice()` → token price in CRC must be > 0.
-- `ZeroLimit()` → base per-account CRC limit must be > 0.
-- `ZeroDuration()` → offer or cycle duration must be > 0.

----

 ## Events

-- `AccountWeightProviderCreated(provider, admin, unbounded)`
+- `AccountWeightProviderCreated(provider, admin)`
 - `ERC20TokenOfferCreated(tokenOffer, offerOwner, provider, offerToken, price, limit, duration, orgName, acceptedCRC)`
-- `ERC20TokenOfferCycleCreated(offerCycle, cycleOwner, offerToken, offersStart, duration, unbounded, offerName, cycleName)`
+- `ERC20TokenOfferCycleCreated(offerCycle, cycleOwner, offerToken, offersStart, duration, offerName, cycleName)`

 ---